Home arrow LABANORAS BIRD LIST arrow Labanoras Bird List.

 Chaffinch.

 Common summer visitor, pairs breed throughout the forest.
 Also abundant passage migrant, flocks frequently numbering over 100, particularly in late March-April and late September-October.
-One winter record - male at grain feeder on 10-11 December 2022.
+Two winter records - a male at grain feeder on 10-11 December 2022, a pair on 24 November 2024.

 Brambling.